GetStream/awesome-saas-services/README.md

 [Calendarific](https://calendarific.com/) - Allows developers to fetch dates of holidays and observances in applications.
 The database covers over 200 countries worldwide

+[Tefter](https://tefter.io) - Tefter is a bookmarking app for individuals and teams.
+There is a Slack integration to collaborate with your team.
+Tefter is free for open source teams.

 ## SMS & Messaging

 [Twilio](https://twilio.com/) - Build apps that communicate with everyone in the world.
 Voice & Video, Messaging, and Authentication APIs for every application.